Project-SHIPS/mhw_maps_peez/README.md

 ## Acknowledgement:

-These maps are one of the outputs of the project SHIPS (Survey of Heatwaves in the Philippine Seas) implemented by University of the Philippines Cebu.
+These maps are outputs of the project SHIPS (Survey of Heatwaves in the Philippine Seas) implemented by University of the Philippines Cebu.
 This project was funded by Department of Science and Technology (DOST) - Philippine Council for Industry, Energy, and Emerging Technology Research and Development (PCIEERD).